How to Create an LLC in Washington State

 The unique tax benefits also make LLC status a favorable option.
 Many businesses do not pay taxes at the business level.
 Instead, earnings or losses are passed through to owners, which they report on their individual tax returns.

 LLCs provide more flexibility than S corporations or C corporations.
-There is no board of directors overseeing business decisions, which can complicate or stall any significant changes you want to make in your business.
+No board of directors oversees business decisions, which can complicate or stall any significant changes you want to make in your business.
 You have control over the number of owners and your business’s management structure.

-In addition, establishing an LLC can help you to boost credibility as a business.
+In addition, establishing an LLC can help boost a business’s credibility.
 Customers, vendors, partners, and employees may be more inclined to trust a company that has gone through the legal channels of creating an LLC in Washington than they would a sole proprietorship.

 The above benefits combined are hard to ignore.
-LLCs offer a robust suite of options to business owners that can help them achieve their goals with fewer obstacles in their way.
+LLCs offer business owners a robust suite of options that can help them achieve their goals with fewer obstacles.

 There are advantages and disadvantages to each, so explore your options to see which offers your business the greatest benefit.